santarsierilorenzo/quant-kit/docs/api/index.rst

 API Reference
 =============

-This section contains the full Quant-Kit API documentation.
+This section contains the full Sigma-Quant API documentation.
 The package is organized in two subpackages:

 - ``sigmaquant.performance`` for portfolio/performance/risk analytics